NobleSkye/SkyePerms/README.md

 # SkyePerms
-the minecraft permition manager by NobelSkye
+the minecraft permition manager by NobleSkye

 ## basics